MarcBlackmer/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### GET '/questions'
-- **Fetches** a dictionary of categories and a list paginated questions
+- **Fetches** a dictionary of categories and a list of paginated questions.
 - **Request arguments:** None
 - **Returns** category_id: category_type for all available categories and a list of questions with key:value pairs as shown in this example.
 Additional data returned:
   - Total questions